Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # Examples of default palette output from the code:
 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/Palettes.png)

-White, blue and yellow paper have the regular tones of official Nintendo papers.
-Pink is an invented tone that would have been cool.
+White, blue and yellow papers have the regular tones of official Nintendo papers.
+Pink is an invented tone that would have been cool in the series.

 **Known minor issues related to the printer emulator, Arduino side**